Rookie Website Mistakes, Part 3: Your Site Isn’t Mobile-Friendly

 Take inventory of each piece of content on your website and evaluate how effective it will read on a mobile phone.
 The size of the font and the typography style is something to consider, but the length and relevancy of the content are important, too.
 Trim down the fat.
 Use your analytics intel to determine which pieces of content your visitors are actually reading, and consider removing or optimizing content they are not.
 Review your website and be sure each piece of existing content is essential and can be easily digestible on all screen sizes.

 Having a mobile-friendly website is not something to be overlooked.
 With more and more of your potential customers using their phones to search for your business, mobile-friendly optimization is vital to the health of your business.
-Download our latest white paper to learn more about this topic and other common website mistakes.
 If you have any questions or concerns about how to optimize your website and grow your business, our team is happy to help.
 Drop us a line!

 Stay tuned for the next blog in the series, Rookie Website Mistakes, Part 4: You have a Single Page Website.